 When do we apply a capillary or impulse line?
 First of all, you can start with impulse lines, but we may need the capillary to solve certain problems.
 Impulse lines have two segments, called wet leg and dry leg.
 The wet leg has the line filled with either column product, and the dry leg has a suitable dry gas instead of liquid.
 When the vapor or gas won’t condense into the impulse line, we can use the dry leg.
 If you have the possibility of condensation, then you need the wet leg.

 These kinds of setups have disadvantages, though.
 A wet leg may leak or ice up, requiring a special installation to avoid these issues.
 A dry leg may create condensation in the line.
 These issues can make your measurements vary and demand extra maintenance.
 Hence, the capillary and seal system came to eliminate many of these problems.
 However, the solution also has its own problems!

-To know more about the working of differential pressure transmitters, you can read the Visaya Article on Pressure Transmitters
+To know more about the working of differential pressure transmitters, you can read our article on Pressure Transmitters

 What is a capillary and seal system?